Spotting carp jumping out of the water gets the adrenaline pumping for us carp anglers.

 Now onto the fun part.
 I’m sure you are most likely here to find out what these jumps mean relative to fishing.

-This is where the carp leap right out of the water and, unsurprisingly, come crashing down the surface causing a large splash.
+This is where the carp leap out of the water and, unsurprisingly, come crashing down the surface causing a large splash.

 The commonly thought reason for carp doing this is as a cleaning method.
 A large splash can be enough to rid them of tough parasites.